Where Do You "Account" for Your Net Zero Carbon Building?

 - Catalysing energy efficiency and cost reduction opportunities

-- Reducing emissions from their value chain suppliers and through business travel and commuting
+- Reducing emissions from their operations, value chain, and beyond

 - Raising awareness of energy efficiency with clients and collaborators